 - Go Tours Dubai A round trip to the border in a small van will take you approximately 5 hours.
 The current pricing is 150 AED for mornings, and 120 AED for afternoons.
 They can also arrange private cars for up to 4 passengers for 550AED.
 See their website for current pick up locations.

 Taking private cars over the border to Oman

 In addition, your vehicle must have third party insurance for the Sultanate of Oman.
 If it is not, short-term insurance policies can be purchased at most border crossing points (approximately 100AED for one week).
-Immigration will always request these documents as part of the crossing process.
+Immigration will always request these documents as part of the crossing process so be prepared.

 If you are unable to get the appropriate permissions or original documents for your vehicle (eg you are using a hire car and they will not permit border crossing), you should choose a border crossing point where it is possible to walk between the UAE and Oman offices – we detail which ones to try below.

 Visa Run Dubai to Oman: How does it actually work?

 Regardless of whether you are in an organised group or going it alone, a border run entails four steps;

 - Receiving an exit stamp to leave the UAE after paying your departure tax